zunayeed/SpringBoot/SpringbootInBrief.md

+						# Springboot
-# Question: what is @SpringBootApplication annotation ?
+## Question: what is @SpringBootApplication annotation ?
 Many Spring Boot developers like their apps to use
 *  auto-configuration,
 *  component scan and